IteeUkpe/ansible-nms-nap-compiler/README.md

 community.general
 community.crypto
-community.docker (Only required if you plan to use Molecule) You will need to run this role as a root user using Ansible's become parameter.
+community.docker (Only required if you plan to use Molecule) You will need to run this role as a root user using Ansible's "--become" parameter.
 Make sure you have set up the appropriate permissions on your target hosts.

 Instructions on how to install Ansible can be found in the Ansible website.